-- 1. Attach the earth clamp to the bare metal to be welded.
-Ensure contact is good. - 2.
-Make sure that the wire-roller groove in the roller corresponds to the diameter of the welding wire being used.
-Refer to "Loading wire" above. - 3.
-Plug the machine into a 230V AC 50Hz outlet. - Open the gas valve on the gas cylinder regulator, (turn knob clockwise) and adjust the gas regulator to the proper setting position.
+- 3. Connect the machine to a 230V AC 50Hz supply. - Open the gas valve on the gas cylinder regulator, (turn knob clockwise)and adjust the gas regulator to the proper setting position.
 NOTE: this varies with different metals, thicknesses and currents.
 Refer to a MIG welding manual for instructions.